Mustafa-Al-Hamoud/Eniac-Rabattstrategie/readme.md

 ## Acknowledgements

-The dataset used in this project is based on a fictional e-commerce company (**Eniac**) and is intended exclusively for educational purposes.

-The analysis, business questions, visualizations, and recommendations were independently developed as part of this data analytics portfolio project.
+This project analyzes sales data from (**Eniac**) as part of a data analytics training project.
+The objective is to explore discount strategies and generate business insights based on the available dataset.

 ---